dyne/bonfire_reflow/docs/immutable_fields.md

   hasPointInTime: DateTime

   """
-  A textual description or comment.
-  """
-  note: String

-  """
   Reference to an agreement between agents which specifies the rules or policies or calculations which govern this economic event.
   """
   agreedIn: URI